*This post has been updated as of 7/28/18 to include new levels and subjects in addition to the original November 2017 review.

 The Good & The Beautiful Life Science: The Human Body Part 1

 We are just starting this program today!
 It covers nine systems of the body.
 The materials look beautiful, and my children have already read and enjoyed the read-aloud book pack.
-I am excited to give a more thorough review in a few weeks!
+I am excited to give a more thorough review soon.

 The Good & The Beautiful Book List